 There are exceptions to this rule however.
 If you know you are going to be somewhere during a busy holiday or festival when good places can fill up fast, or if your flight arrives in the middle of the night, or even if it is your first few days of your travels and you want the peace of mind of having somewhere booked just while you find your feet, then these are all perfectly acceptable times to book ahead.

-In these instances any of the hostel or booking aggregate sites can come in really handy, or you can email hostels and hotels directly.
+In these instances any of the hostel or booking aggregate sites can come in really handy, or you can email hostels and hotels directly which is personally my preferred option as they don’t have to pay the aggregate fees and you can often get a better rate.

 Most of the time though, pre booking isn’t necessary and you will never struggle to find somewhere to stay.
 Knowing where to go and what to look for is key, and that takes research and a practiced eye.
 With the proliferation of travel tech and free wifi, many travellers are using sites such as Hostelworld and even Tripadvisor to check what options are available to them before they arrive at any destination, and using that knowledge to search out a really good place to stay.